 Ali Vaez

-Is Iran's Hormuz leverage really more potent than a nuclear weapon?
+Is Iran's Hormuz leverage really more potent than a nuclear weapon, as Vaez argues?

 - Ali Vaez is the Iran Project Director at the International Crisis Group, a Brussels-based conflict prevention think tank.
-He was involved in analysis supporting the 2015 JCPOA nuclear deal and is one of the most cited independent Western analysts on Iranian strategy.Source: ICG, CNN Amanpour
+He contributed analysis during the 2015 JCPOA nuclear deal process and is one of the most cited independent Western analysts on Iranian nuclear strategy and US-Iran diplomacy.Source: ICG

 - Why did Ali Vaez say Hormuz is more powerful than a nuclear weapon?

-- Vaez argued that Iran's ability to disrupt or close the Strait of Hormuz — through which 90% of Gulf oil exports flow — requires only one or two drones and achieves immediate global economic impact, unlike a nuclear weapon which would trigger existential retaliation.Source: International Crisis Group, April 2026
+- Vaez argued that Iran's ability to disrupt the Strait of Hormuz — through which the bulk of Gulf oil exports flow — requires only one or two drones and achieves immediate global economic impact, whereas a nuclear weapon would trigger existential retaliation and cannot therefore be used as active leverage.Source: International Crisis Group, April 2026

 - Did analysts expect the Iranian regime to collapse in 2026?